 Unabated cold wave in North India, Drass in Ladakh freezing at minus 30.2 deg C

-Bitting cold wave persisted in north India on Thursday as the mercury continued its downward trend and temperatures are likely to drop further in the coming days.
-The minimum temperature in the city was recorded at 5.8 degrees Celsius while maximum at 13.4 degrees Celsius, seven notches below normal.
+Biting cold wave persisted in north India on Thursday as the mercury continued its downward trend and temperatures are likely to drop further in the coming days.
+The minimum temperature in the national capital was recorded at 5.8 degrees Celsius while maximum at 13.4 degrees Celsius, seven notches below normal.
 Humidity levels shot up to 100 per cent.

 The mercury is predicted to drop to 4 degrees Celsius on the weekend, the MeT said.
 According to Kuldeep Srivastava, head of the India Meteorological Department's regional forecasting centre, a "cold day" is when the maximum temperature is at least 4.5 notches below the normal.
 A "severe cold day" is when the maximum temperature is at least 6.5 degrees Celsius below the normal, he said.